digital-analytics-program/gov-wide-code/README.md

 #### Implementation Instructions

 To implement the DAP script on your site, please refer to the [DAP Implementation Instructions](http://www.digitalgov.gov/services/dap/analytics-tool-instructions/) and the [Implementation Guide](https://www.digitalgov.gov/files/2015/02/GSA-DAP-UA-Code-Quick-Guide-15-01-30-v1-02_mvf.pdf).
-Please note that there are required pieces of syntax, such as `id=_fed_an_ua_tag` as well as `agency` & `subagency` parameters.
+Please note that there are required parts of the script tag syntax, such as `id=_fed_an_ua_tag` as well as `agency` & `subagency` parameters.

 #### Access controls